Our Future Path! A plan for a better world!

 The press gets its information from news releases, public records, informants, investigations and interviews.
 However, since the public needs information that is accurate and factual to truly be informed, the press needs to ensure that the "facts" that it is reporting are true.
 Therefore, it must verify and corroborate its "facts" before reporting them.

-On the good side, transoceanic cables and satellites have enabled us to get the news as it is happening.
+On the good side, transoceanic cables and satellites have enabled us to get the news as soon as it is happening.
 On the bad side, about a fifth of the U.S. population now lives in an area that has lost or is about to lose all its local newspapers.
 On the good and bad side, we now have numerous sources of news, which give us more options for getting the news, but many of those options are not reliable sources of factual news.

 Today, the main underlying problems with the news media are money and politics.
 Many news outlets are just in it for profit or are using the news to promote the political agenda of their owners.
 If a news outlet is trying to make money, then it wants to please its sponsors and audience, so it reports the news in a way that they want.
 Some so-called news outlets today want to promote some political agenda, usually that of the owners, but they could also be pandering to the political beliefs of their audience.

 Getting an in-person meeting may be a bit harder for the average citizen.
-The problem is that our representatives have limited time and much of what time they do have needs to be spent on fundraising, since they need lots of money to get reelected.
+The problem is that our representatives have limited time and much of what they do have seems to be spent on fundraising, since they need lots of money to get reelected.
 Therefore, they will devote most of their in-person time listening to and helping their big campaign donors and those individuals and groups who are already influential in some way.

 When all else fails, we have the right to assemble and to try to take our message to other individuals, who can then help to get our message heard by our representatives.
 Some of the ways we can assemble include holding meetings, sit-ins, strikes, rallies, events or protests.
 Today, we can assemble both in person and online.
 However, we must assemble peaceably and not do any undue harm.

-Too often things get out of hand when individuals assemble and things get violent, and individuals get hurt and property gets damaged.
+Too often things get out of hand when individuals assemble and things get violent, and individuals get hurt and property is damaged.
 When that happens, too many individuals will focus on and talk about the harm that was done and not about the message.
 I often find it hard to separate them.
 No matter how upset or angry we may get over an issue, we must remember that we need to stay peaceful and do no undue harm, or our message may get lost.

 We need to remember that undue harm is not limited to just physically harming someone or damaging property.
-It also includes any psychological harm that comes from threats, intimidation, and other forms of verbal abuse.
+It also includes any psychological harm that comes from threats, intimidation, coercion, and other forms of verbal abuse.
 In addition, although we do have the right to speak, individuals also have the right not to listen.

 Undue harm can also come from things like preventing individuals from doing their jobs or going about their lives.
 For instance, protesters should be able to assemble and share their message, but they do not have the right to prevent us from entering a building or driving down a street.
 We may need to get to the hospital, get medicine for our sick children, pay our bills before our utilities are cut off, or do any of hundreds of other things where it would cause us undue harm if we were prevented from doing so on time.
+Preventing others from going about their lives can also cause undue harm by taking away their freedom of speech.

 A special interest group would be an association of individuals or organizations, usually formally organized, that has one or more shared concerns and that attempts to influence public policy in its favor.
 A special interest group may also be called an advocacy group or pressure group.
 These groups give us another way to petition our governments.
-By combining our voices, we can often speak loud enough to be heard.
+By combining our voices, so that we can often speak loud enough to be heard.

 A special interest group can be formed around some given issue, where we want some specific action taken.
 For instance, we may form a group to save a park, to get more funding for a school program, to get some law passed or repealed, or to get any number of other things at the local, state or federal level.
 On the other hand, an existing group set up for some related purpose or agenda may lobby for some specific action.